ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-sg.md

 ### Change your module password

-You can change the administrator password of your module via the OVHcloud Control Panel or by going directly to the login page of your website’s control panel.
+You can change the administrator password of your module via the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg) or by going directly to the login page of your website’s admin interface.
 In both cases, you will receive an email containing a link to reset your password.

 > [!primary]